danbev/learning-ai/notes/architectures/transformers.md

 be used for each occurance.
 So there is currently no context or association between these words/token embeddings.
 They only contain information about each word/token itself, and nothing about the context in which it appears.

+This mapping can happen using somethin like `ggml_get_rows` which uses the a tensor that contains the embeddings for each token, and an index tensor which contains the token ids.
+The index tensor is used to index into the embeddings.

 So with these embeddings the first thing in the model does is to add a positional encoding to each of the embeddings.
 In the original paper this used